Sukhnoor-K/Sukhnoor-K/README.md

 ## Hello world! 👋👩🏻‍💻

-I am a 5th year undergraduate student at the University of Alberta pursuing a double major in Computing Science & Psychology.
+I am a 5th year undergraduate student at the University of Alberta pursuing a double major in Computing Science 💻 & Psychology 🧠.

 Currently, I am exploring and intrigued by various areas in Computer Science through my coursework and extracurriculars.
 These include: